Waddan, Libya

-Waddan (ودان, Ueddan) is an oasis town of the Sahara Desert in the northeast Fezzan region of southwest Libya.
-It is in the Jufra District.
+Waddan (ودان, Ueddan) is an oasis town of the Sahara Desert in the northeast Fezzan region of southwest Libya, in the Jufra District.
+It was an important town on the ancient trade routes across the Sahara.

 Geography

 Waddan is the oldest city in Jufra District located 230 km south of Sirte, and 19 km northeast of Hun.
 The town is at the crossroads of the Sirte-Waddan Road and the Fezzan Road.

 The natural springs support native date palm (Phoenix dactylifera) groves.

 History

+In the Seventh Century C.E., Waddan was the primary town among the oasis settlements in the al-Jufra area.
+It was captured for Islam during the southern excursion of Amr ibn al-As in 642 C.E. by commander Busr ibn Artat, although he only extracted tribute and didn't garrison the town.
+However, the nephew of Amr ibn al-As, Uqba ibn Nafi, reconquered Waddan in 666-667, and established a military post there.

 During the Libyan Civil War, NATO forces bombed an ammunition store in the town.
 On 8 September 2011, the town was reported to be under the control of forces allied with the National Transitional Council.